hphelion/documentation/devplatform/stackato/user/index.html.md

 Application Lifecycle Service is a polyglot Platform-as-a-Service (PaaS).
-You can easily deploy applications written in a wide range of languages and web frameworks, using a variety of data services simply by pushing your source code to the system.
+You can easily deploy applications written in a wide range of languages and web frameworks using a variety of data services simply by pushing your source code to the system.

 Application Lifecycle Service handles the automatic configuration of the language runtime,